zenparsing/straylight/README.md

 </script>
 ```

-That should give you an idea of what Straylight is all about.
-Now let's take a look at what else we can do with these templates!
+That should give you an idea of what Straylight is all about!

 &#x1f680;

-*From here on, we'll skip the HTML examples and just show Javascript.*
+*From here on, we'll skip the HTML examples and just show Javascript modules.*

 ### Nested Templates